hacdias/hacdias.com/content/about/index.md

 <div class="box" id="handle">

-**Why @hacdias? 🤔** I've been asked before if there's any relation between my handle, @hacdias, and the verb "to hack".
+**Why @hacdias?** I've been asked before if there's any relation between my handle, @hacdias, and the verb "to hack".
 The answer is quite boring: there is not.
 It is simply the initials of some of my names with my last name.

 </div>

-## Colophon {#colophon}
+## 🎩 Colophon {#colophon}

 I started this website in 2014, when I was 14.
 At the time, all the content was in Portuguese, and I was running multiple blogs.
 After a while, I decided to start writing in English hoping it would improve my English skills, which I can argue that worked.
 Nowadays, all other blogs I had are merged under the current domain.